cs-sw-bc/lesson-2-3-js-iterations-christine-cai99/README.md

 **Concept:** Repetition in real life — counting steps, checking notifications, adding items repeatedly.

+three key words: while, do-while, for
+-you can interchange the three

+components of repetition
+1. how many times/ limit/ endpoint
+2. Keep track of the repetition
+    - starting point
+    - counting the repetition

 * Demonstrate manual repetition and convert it to a loop.

 ```js